Network Devices

 ip link add veth0 type veth peer name veth1

-Every virtual Ethernet device, the structure contains a peer pointer.
-The peer pointer points to another virtual Ethernet structure.
-Whenever there is a send request on the source device, the data is directly copied to the peer buffer memory which simulates the data transfer over a cable.
+Every virtual Ethernet device structure has a peer pointer.
+It points to another virtual Ethernet structure.
+On a send request from the source device, the data is copied straight to the peer's buffer.
+This simulates data transfer over a cable.

-Similar to how the data is copied from source veth to peer veth, if the peer is connected to a bridge or switch port, the data is copied to the bridge or switch port memory.
+Just like data is copied from source veth to peer veth, if the peer connects to a bridge or switch port, the data is copied to that port's memory.

-This is exactly also how the data moves in case of physical systems.
+This is also how data moves in physical systems.

 How multiple IP addresses on the same device work

 It doesn't matter how many IP addresses a device has.
-What matters is, using this IP, the device is part of which network and how the routing rules are setup between these networks.
+What matters is which network each IP puts the device on.
+And how the routing rules link these networks.

-1. If there are multiple IP addresses, the ARP request must respond to all IP addresses with MAC address.
+- With many IP addresses, the ARP request must answer for all of them with the MAC address.

-2. Once received, kernel will check if there is any process listening on the given IP and the port.
-If yes, forward data to that process.
+- Once received, the kernel checks if a process listens on that IP and port.
+If yes, it forwards the data to that process.

-The most important mental model is to understand that on every host, kernel is the main and the only router.
+The key mental model: on every host, the kernel is the main and only router.

-Every other bridge or internal network is simply connected to one of the ports on this router.
-This is exactly how data flow works in docker networks too.
-From the container, the data reaches the gateway IP which is on the kernel router.
-Kernel then uses it's routing table to forward it to physical port.
+Every other bridge or internal network connects to one of its ports.
+This is how data flows in docker networks too.
+From the container, the data reaches the gateway IP on the kernel router.
+The kernel then uses its routing table to forward it to the physical port.